 How does quarry surveying work today?

-Today, quarry surveying is commonly undertaken by UAV (Unmanned Aerial Vehicle) aka.
-Drone technology.
+Today, quarry surveying is commonly undertaken by UAV (Unmanned Aerial Vehicle) aka. aerial survey drones.

 This eliminates several health and safety risks, and also make the quarry surveying process far more efficient.